barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 It turns out that convolutional is quite similar to another operation called _cross-correlation_.
 The formulation for cross-correlation is as follows

+<a name="eqn_cross_correlation"></a>

 $$
     [F \otimes I](u,v) = \sum_{i=-k}^k \sum_{j=-k}^k F(i,j)I(u+i,v+j)  \ \ \ \ [2]
 $$

-<a name="eqn_cross_correlation"></a>

 The symbol for the cross-correlation operation is $\otimes$.
 As can be seen, in comparison to [equation 1](#eqn_convolution), [equation 2](#eqn_cross_correlation) is almost the same, except that the order of the pixels being multiplied together is reversed.

 Cross-correlation is also used in image processing.
 However, it is used in template matching [[4]](#briechle2001template).
 Template matching is when a larger image is expected to contain a smaller sub-image (called a template).
 The process is a systematic search in which the template is placed at each pixel within the image, and a score is calculated based on how well the template matches the local neighborhood of the pixel.
 If the score is within some threshold, a match is recorded.
 See [figure 7](#fig_template_matching).

+<a name="fig_template_matching"></a>

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/template_matching.png){: width="500"}\
 <span style="font-size: x-small">Figure 7: An illustration of template matching.
 Here, the "template" is an image of a diamond.
 Each pixel within the image is systematically checked to see how well the template "fits" in that location.
 Areas of good fit are recorded as matches.</span>
-<a name="fig_template_matching"></a>

 In template matching, the template is equivalent to the convolutional filter.
 However, this article proposes templates because they are more intuitive since they "look" like the feature to match.
 Of course, cross-correlation is one _scoring_ scheme commonly used to compare templates; others are the Sum of Square Differences (SSD) and the Sum of Absolute Differences (SAD).

 #### 3.1.2 Classification Logic ####

 The first part of the CNN is a set of convolutional filter layers that transform an image into a feature-based image descriptor.
 In the previous section [section 3.1.1](#subsubsec_convolution), we proposed replacing this set of convolutional filters with layers of template matching.
 The next part of the network uses the extracted image descriptor to classify the image.
 A standard Artificial Neural Network (ANN) is the usual tool for achieving this.
 However, the fact that an ANN is a "black box" goes against the spirit of this work.
 Fortunately, there exists a set of more transparent machine-learning algorithms, including Bayesian Learning [[4]](#ch1997bayesian), Rule-base learning [[6]](#furnkranz2015brief) and Decision Trees [[8]](#kamiran2010discrimination).
 The downside of these approaches is that they are often too simplistic to encode complicated models.
-However, for the problem at hand, it is felt that at lease onf of these approaches should be able to serve the purpose.
+However, for the problem at hand, it is felt that at least one of these approaches should be able to serve the purpose.

+<a name="subsec_state"></a>

 ### 3.2 Setting up the state ###
-<a name="subsec_state"></a>

-In the [section 3.1](#subsec_explainable), modifications to the traditional CNN were introduced to make the internal state more explainable.
+In [section 3.1](#subsec_explainable), modifications to the traditional CNN were introduced to make the internal state more explainable.
 A disadvantage of the new formulation is that it is less straightforward to fit models to data (something we will address in future work).
 In the case of a CNN, this is typically achieved by stochastic gradient descent [[1]](#amari1993backpropagation).

 Concerning the problem of shape detection, it was felt that the state was intuitive enough to assemble a solution "by hand".
 The most notable _feature_ of the two shapes (square and triangle) is the notion of a corner.
 As per [section 3.1.1](#subsubsec_convolution), we have adjusted our formulation of a feature to be able to represent a corner explicitly - simply as an image of a corner.
 Scores can be calculated using cross-correlation.
 [Figure 8](#fig_tempMatch) shows an example of calculating a response image of a triangle, given a corner feature.
 In this example, we used the SSD cost function (instead of pure cross-correlation) and a color inversion to improve the response image's visual intuition further.

+<a name="fig_tempMatch"></a>

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/tempMatch.png){: width="500"}\
 <span style="font-size: x-small">Figure 8: On the left, a corner feature is matched (in the red block) to the image of a triangle.
 On the right is a "heat map" containing match scores, with black indicating a low score and white indicating a good match.</span>
-<a name="fig_tempMatch"></a>

 Of course, as seen in [figure 8](#fig_tempMatch), the single-corner feature is only helpful in detecting one of the shape's corners.
 So, to account for the fact that a triangle has three corners, and the dataset consists of an entire array of orientations, the same corner was added to a _filter bank_ $360$ times, with each rotated to a different angle in the discrete $360^{\circ}$ range.
 A visualization of this can be seen in [figure 9](fig_features).

+<a name="fig_features"></a>

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/features.png){: width="500"}\
 <span style="font-size: x-small">Figure 9: A sampling of corner features at different orientations, used in the filter bank.</span>

-<a name="fig_features"></a>
+<a name="fig_activation"></a>

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/Activation.png){: width="200"}\
 <span style="font-size: x-small">Figure 10: The final activation map from a feature bank of $360$ corner images containing the best responses.
 SSD scoring was used, and the values were inverted.
 The score $s$ was remapped to $s' = e^{- \alpha s}$ to emphasize the areas of high response.
 Here $\alpha$ is a scaling factor.</span>
-<a name="fig_activation"></a>

 Matching the $360$ corner features to a single image in the problem dataset produces $360$ response images.
 These responses can then be combined into a single image.
 This is achieved by setting each pixel to the best score for that pixel from the entire set of activation images.
 The result can be visualized, as shown in [figure 10](#fig_activation).

+<a name="fig_parts"></a>

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/parts.png){: width="300"}\
 <span style="font-size: x-small">Figure 11: On the left is the final activation map, with an overlaid grid of $9$ cells.
 The best value is then selected, making a $9$ value descriptor of the image, visualized on the right as a $3 \times 3$ grid with the intensity of the best response coloring the corresponding cell.</span>
-<a name="fig_parts"></a>

 To compress this into an image descriptor, the next step was to divide the final activation map into a grid of $9$ cells.
 Each cell represents a variable and is populated with the value of the best response in that cell.
 The process is illustrated in [figure 11](#fig_parts).

+<a name="fig_descriptor"></a>

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/descriptors.png){: width="500"}\
 <span style="font-size: x-small">Figure 12: The final activation map and corresponding image descriptor vector.</span>
-<a name="fig_descriptor"></a>

 Note that, as the problem being solved is relatively simple, only a single layer of filters is sufficient.
 However, "real-world" CNN systems that solve challenging problems typically consist of several layers of filters.